Statutory Social insurance in Austria

 If a photo is already available - e.g. on the basis of a residence title (not: Registration Certificate/"Anmeldebescheinigung" for EU, EEA and Swiss nationals), convention passport or another document from the Foreigners' Register ("Fremdenregister") - it will automatically be used for the e-card.

 Note: On the back of the e-card there is a field for the European Health Insurance Card (EHIC).
-In any case, it makes sense to read up on the EHIC.
+In any case, it makes sense to inform yourself about the EHIC.

-In addition, it is generally advisable to find out from the relevant health insurance institution (website, hotline, etc.) before traveling abroad whether, under what conditions and to what extent health insurance coverage exists for the country in question and what steps the insured person must take to obtain it.
-Also, the coverage of non-covered risks of a trip by appropriate private insurance should always be considered.
+In addition, it is generally advisable to check with the relevant health insurance institution (via website, hotline, etc.) before traveling abroad whether, under what conditions, and to what extent health insurance coverage exists for the destination country, and what steps the insured person must take to obtain it.
+It is also recommended to consider taking out appropriate private insurance to cover risks that are not included in statutory coverage.